Faouzijedidi1/Milestone-Planner/readme.md

 - H2 Database
 - Java SDK 11.0.3 (64-bit)

-### **Server Configuration**

-In IntelliJ,

-- Click on add configuration which is next to the build icon
-- Click the add (+) button
-- Choose tomcat server (local)
-- Under the Server tab, choose application server which is Tomcat 9.0.17
-- Click the Deployment tab (Next to server tab)
-- Click the add (+) button
-- Click artifact
-- Choose Milestone-planner:war exploded
-- Remove the text in the Application context
-- Click apply then ok

-### **Usage**

-1. Open your IntelliJ IDE
-2. Click Open and then locate Milestone Planner.
-3. Run your Tomcat 9.0.17 .
-This takes time.
-So, wait until it completes.
-Once it is done, the app will automatically be launched in the browser.
-4. The user can then start to play around with the application.
-5. A new user is required to sign up first.
-After signing up successfully, the web loads a login page.
-Once the user logins successfully, he is taken to his dashboard with empty milestones.
-This user can then choose to add a milestone.
-6. This user can also choose to share his/her milestones.
-If so,the user clicks on the share button, which then displays a sharable link
-7. To use the shareable link, copy it, log out, and sign in as another user.
-Then paste the link you copied in a specified slot called Insert link, and then click import.
-This takes you to a list of shared milestones.
-8. Once the user has finished using the application, he can choose to terminate the session by clicking the logout button.

 ### **Support**

 In case you find any bug, or issue in our codes, please create a pull request.
 We will be happy to chat more and apply the feedback.